luisreyesoliva/kubelab/lab2/README.md

 store - in this case we're going to use a redis database that we deploy to our cluster.
 This instance of redis will be defined in a similar manner to the guestbook.

+Note.
+For simplifying, we will only deploy the redis-master component of the architecture.

 **redis-master-deployment.yaml**

 ```yaml